 Early Alert Services are part of New Student Programs, and are intended to help students when an intervention of academic support is needed.
-Issues that Early Alert Services supports include academic performance, class attendance, and lack of engagement in the classroom.
+Issues that Early Alert Services support include academic performance, class attendance, and lack of engagement in the classroom.

 Faculty and Staff